Souhaite faire des rencontres

 I can teach west african dance, theatre, riding, voice training, basic photography, braiding and of course swedish pancakes!
 I always want to learn new languages and different dance moves!

-American Samoa, Australia, Belgium, Bolivia, Brazil, Burkina Faso, Canada, Chile, China, Cook Islands, Denmark, Finland, France, Gambia, Germany, Ghana, Gibraltar, Guinea-Bissau, India, Iraq, Italy, Laos, Latvia, Malaysia, Mali, Morocco, Nepal, Netherlands, New Zealand, Norway, Papua New Guinea, Peru, Portugal, Samoa, Senegal, Singapore, Solomon Islands, South Korea, Spain, Sri Lanka, Tanzania, Thailand, Turkey, United Kingdom, United States, Vatican City State
+American Samoa, Australia, Belgium, Bolivia, Brazil, Burkina Faso, Canada, Chile, China, Cook Islands, Croatia, Denmark, Finland, France, Gambia, Germany, Ghana, Gibraltar, Guinea-Bissau, India, Iraq, Italy, Laos, Latvia, Malaysia, Mali, Morocco, Nepal, Netherlands, New Zealand, Norway, Papua New Guinea, Peru, Portugal, Samoa, Senegal, Seychelles, Singapore, Solomon Islands, South Korea, Spain, Sri Lanka, Tanzania, Thailand, Turkey, United Kingdom, United States, Vatican City State

 American Samoa, Peru, Senegal, Spain, Sweden, United States